 Step 3.
 Create a library atomic subchart to replace elevator car subcharts

-For more information on how to convert a state to an atomic subchart, click here.
+For more information on how to convert a state to an atomic subchart, see Example of an Atomic Subchart.

-position from Local to Output.
-This will enable you to link up the atomic subchart's output to that of the containing chart.
+Output.
+This will enable you to link the atomic subchart output to that of the containing chart.

 (Optional) Rename the inputs and outputs of the atomic subchart to be more general.
 For example, replace

-Once you are done with the above, save the library model and then copy and paste the atomic subchart twice inside the Elevator System chart to replace the subcharts Elevator_A and Elevator_B.
+Once you are finished, save the library model and then copy and paste the atomic subchart twice inside the Elevator System chart to replace the subcharts

 Step 4.
 Map data and events for both linked atomic subcharts to those of parent chart